MWatty/hike_ireland/README.md

 ### Profile Page

-* This page welcomes the user and clear shows that this is teh users own profile page.
+* This page welcomes the user and clearly shows that this is the users own profile page.
-* Shows the hikes the user has added.
+* This page shows the hikes the user has added.
 * A button on this page prompts the user to add more hikes.
 * Also allows the user to edit or delete hikes taking them to an edit page or confirming a deletion should they wish to do so.

 ### Add Hike

-* A form is is used here to gather information from the user, once complete this is uploaded to the main landing page and the users profile page.
+* A form is used here to gather information from the user, once complete this is uploaded to the main landing page as well as the users profile page.

 ### Edit Hike

-* This is the same form format as above, although the fields have been populated with the information already inputted onto the system.
+* This is the same form format as above, although the fields have been populated with the information already inputted onto the system by the user.

 ### Features left to implement

 * An interactive map of Ireland showing the exact locations of the hikes.
 * User reviews of the hikes.
-* Additional features such as what available in terms of facilities near the hikes i.e toilets, campgrounds etc.
+* Information such as what is available in terms of facilities near the hikes i.e toilets, campgrounds etc.
 * A shopping feature could be added.
 * A weather feature of the current weather in each of the locations.
 * The addition of a fall back image should there be any issues with the user uploading a URL for their image.